Skip to main content

 polling_loop()

-For heavier workloads, replace the in-memory deque with Redis, RabbitMQ, or any message broker your stack already uses.
+For heavier workloads, replace the in-memory deque with Redis, RabbitMQ, SQS, or any message broker the stack already uses.

-In production, log each poll cycle (timestamp, new tweet count, errors).
-Set up an alert if the monitor has not completed a successful poll in the last N minutes - this catches silent failures before they become data gaps.
-You can check the API’s operational status at any time on the Sorsa Status Page.
+Log each poll cycle: timestamp, new tweet count, response time, errors.
+Alert if the monitor has not completed a successful poll in the last N minutes; silent failures cause invisible data gaps in alerting pipelines.
+Operational status of the API is available at the Sorsa Status Page.

 Next Steps

-• Search Operators - use advanced filters to reduce noise in keyword-based monitoring.
+• Search Operators: advanced filters to reduce noise in keyword-based monitoring.

-• Track Mentions - dedicated endpoint for tracking @mentions with engagement filters.
+• Track Mentions: dedicated endpoint for @mentions with engagement filters.

-• Rate Limits - handling 429 errors and optimizing request patterns.
+• Rate Limits: handling 429 errors and request patterns.